 \subsubsection{Polynomial Opening}

-This step is used to succinctly verify the correctness of the prover's batch evaluations.
-For brevity, we will omit details of thepolynomial opening step.
-To summarize, it involves first computing 6 MLEs as a linear combination of the MLEs from Eq. \ref{eq:gate}, $\phi$ and $\pi$.
+This step succinctly verifies the correctness of the prover's batch evaluations.
+For brevity, we will omit details of the polynomial opening step.
+To summarize, it involves first computing 6 MLEs as a linear combination of the MLEs from Eq. \ref{eq:gate} and $\phi$ and $\pi$.
 Then, 6 more MLEs are constructed from the query points in Section \ref{sec: batch_eval}.
-These 12 MLEs are combined into a MLE ``dot-product", upon which a final SumCheck is computed.
-To avoid confusion, we will refer to this final SumCheck as "OpenCheck" and "SumCheck" to refer to the underlying computation.
+These 12 MLEs are linearly combined into a single MLE, upon which a final SumCheck is computed.
+To avoid confusion, we will refer to this final SumCheck as \textit{OpenCheck} and use \textit{SumCheck} to refer to the underlying computation.

 After OpenCheck, the first 6 MLEs used as OpenCheck's inputs are linearly combined with the OpenCheck's round challenges to construct a final MLE, which is denoted as $g'$.
 This MLE is first reduced to half its size, and it is used as the scalar set for a $2^{\mu-1}$-point MSM.
 We then halve the scalar set and perform MSMs.
 For example, if $\mu = 10$, we compute a $2^9$-point MSM, then a $2^8$-point MSM, all the way to a $2^0$-point MSM.
-The Polynomial Opening uses the MLE combine unit to compute the linear MLE combinations, the Multifunction Tree unit to build the 6 MLEs, the SumCheck unit to perform OpenCheck, and the MSM Unit to compute MSMs.
+The Polynomial Opening step uses the MLE Combine unit to compute the linear MLE combinations, the Multifunction Tree unit to build the 6 MLEs, the SumCheck unit to perform OpenCheck, and the MSM Unit to compute MSMs.